gbrrestoration/canonical-reefs/README.md

 ### Depth Data and Quality Control flags

-For calculation of pixel size depth raster data should have coordinates in unit metres, not degrees.

 Raw GBRMPA bathymetry data contains positive values for locations above sea level, and negative values for below sea level.
 In depth statistic calculation for canonical-reefs output this has been reversed as ADRIA expects depth values below sea level to be positive.